Adam Zbar

 Adam Zbar is an American entrepreneur and the CEO of Hamsa, a global clearing and settlement platform for central banks and financial institutions using Hamsa’s Unified Ledger.
 In 2025, Hamsa will clear $400B.

 Zbar was the CEO of Sun Basket, a San Francisco-based e-commerce company, which grew to $275M in revenues and was sold in 2021 in a deal that valued the combined company at $1.3B.
 Previously, Zbar founded Lasso, Tap11, and Zannel.
 Tap11 and Zannel were sold to AVOS Systems, led by the founders of YouTube.

 Early life and education

 Zbar was born in 1969 in Washington D.C.
 His father, Dr. Bert Zbar, is a cancer scientist at the National Cancer Institute, who along with Dr. Marston Linehan discovered 4 genes related to hereditary kidney cancer.
 His mother, Dr. Michell Lynn Arnow, was a psychologist.
-His grandfather, George Hatch, was an entrepreneur, communications, and cable pioneer, including co-founding Tele-Communications (TCI) which became a major cable television provider in the United States.
+His grandfather, George C. Hatch, was an entrepreneur, communications, and cable pioneer, including co-founding Tele-Communications (TCI) which became a major cable television provider in the United States.

 Zbar studied economics at Pomona College and received his MFA in Film Production from UCLA’s School of Theater, Film, & Television.